mrecachinas/hexhamming/README.rst

 ``pythran.run``, ``numpy``, and ``AVX2``, I decided to write what I wanted in a raw C header.
 At this point, I'm using raw ``char*`` and ``int*``, so exploring re-writing this in Fortran makes little sense.
-Vectorization techniques also ended up adding more overhead from data transfer between vector registers and normal registers; also, converting the hex strings to vector-register-ingestible floats from ``char*`` proved to have a non-trivial overhead.
+Vectorization techniques also ended up adding more overhead due to converting the hex strings to vector-register-ingestible floats from ``char*``.

 Installation
 -------------